sbstjn/serverless-sqs-alarms-plugin/README.md

 ## About the plugin

-This serverless plugins wraps the configuration for CloudWatch alarms to monitor the messages in an SQS queue.
-You need to provide the SQS queue name and SNS topic which will receive the `Alarm` and `OK` messages.
+This serverless plugin is a wrapper to configure CloudWatch Alarms to monitor the visible messages in an SQS queue.
+You need to provide the SQS *queue name* and SNS *topic* which will receive the `Alarm` and `OK` messages.

 ## Usage